 - Children of low-income families through age 18.

-Children are automatically covered up to age one if the mother is eligible for and receiving Medical Assistance on the date of the child's birth and the child continues to live with the mother.
+Children are automatically covered up to age one if the mother is eligible for and receiving Medical Assistance on the date of the child's birth.

 How Can I Apply for MA?

 - If you are pregnant, your doctor's office, health clinic, or a qualified hospital may be able to complete a form providing you with temporary eligibility (presumptive eligibility) and assist you in completing an application.

 - You may apply online using COMPASS.
 You can also use COMPASS to apply for other benefits such as the Supplemental Nutrition Assistance Program (SNAP) and Cash Assistance.